 “How disappointing.”
-The Minister pressed himself up to within foul breath distance from the prisoner—within sweat dripping off his brow distance, within purple skin flakes falling out of his multi-horned scalp distance.
+The Minister pressed himself to the prisoner.
+Close enough to smell his foul breath, Destiny felt the sweat drip off his brow, and heard purple skin flakes peeling from his multi-horned scalp.
 “After all the tales I've heard of the cunning and elusive mystery woman, who crippled our cruiser and brought our finest units to their knees, I was expecting a sight that was much less...pathetic.”
 With this, he turned his back.
 “Get her onboard.
 We must make haste if we're to make it to Iconoclast by 18.”

 Gritting her teeth, she shot back a feral glare that would have made the pulse of any normal man stop cold.
-“I'll show you resisting, fleshwipe!”
+“I'llshow you resisting, fleshwipe!”
 Destiny barked, throwing a hurricane of round kicks to the legs, then slamming into the offender's helmet with a flying knee.
-As the others stepped in to subdue her, she ducked and weaved the plasma chain around a hapless guard's collar, ending with him as a strangling shield on her back, free to pour out more fury on the next unlucky soldier from the bottomless abyss in her heart.
+As the others stepped in to subdue her, she ducked and weaved the plasma chain around a hapless guard's collar.
+Ending with him as a strangling shield on her back, she was free to pour out more fury on the next unlucky soldier from the bottomless abyss in her heart.

-Panicked, her leash bearer freed his comrade, then reeled the cord taught, down to the last centimeter, making Destiny gag and stumble again.
+Panicked, her leash bearer freed his comrade, then reeled the cord taught, down to the last centimeter.
+Destiny gagged and stumble again.
 This time, the remaining guards made sure to keep her in check with bone-crushing grips on her waist and upper arms.
 The pain subsided after the triple set of magnetic shackles cut off the circulation to her legs.

 Christian nearly burst into tears, but he swallowed it and swelled his shoulders.
 “General, you can't treat her this way.
 She's not a Colonial!
 She's a full citizen, a servant of the Throne!
 Division 7 of the SAF, Spec 7, Class 99!”